stevenc-stb/spdx-3-model/model/Lite/Lite.md

-In addition to the following mandatory requirements, please refer to the corresponding Annex for elements that should be included as part of a document conforming to the Lite profile.
+In addition to the following mandatory requirements, please refer to the corresponding Annex for elements that shall be included as part of a document conforming to the Lite profile.

 For a `/Software/Package` to be conformant with this profile, the following has to hold: